pacokwon/obsidian-lds-scriptures-plugin/README.md

 The plugin can also be manually installed by:

-1. Creating a directory called `lds-scripture-reference` under `.obsidian/plugins/` of your vault
+1. Creating a directory called `lds-library-reference` under `.obsidian/plugins/` of your vault
-2. From this plugin's [Releases Page](https://github.com/pacokwon/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-scriptures-reference/`
+2. From this plugin's [Releases Page](https://github.com/ingiestein/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-library-reference/`
 3. Reload Obsidian and navigate to the `Community Plugins` tab to see that installation is successful

 # Book Names Reference